psliz05/pycrest/README.txt

 ------------------------
 change ChimeraX path to the latest version:

-/opt/sbgrid/i386-mac/chimerax/1.5/ChimeraX.app/Contents/bin
+/opt/sbgrid/i386-mac/chimerax/1.6.1/ChimeraX.app/Contents/bin
 ---------------------------------------------------------------------------
-Use Test_Data and Results folders to confirm that everything works.
+Use Test_Data and TestExamples folders to confirm that everything works.